JesseFriedman01/Alpha-Vantage-data-to-chart/README.md

 1. Obtain a free API key from Alpha Vantage (https://www.alphavantage.co/support/#api-key).

-1. Create and save "config.py" in the same directory as "AlphaToChart.py" with the following line:
+1. Create and save "config.py" in the same directory as "AlphaToChart.py" and add the following line:
 `	 api_key ="your API key"`